DOC COLOUR’S ZOP ZOO CARD GAME

 REMEMBER: When you see the word “POINTS” on all of your cards, you win the round!!

-NOTE: Even if you win the round, it’s possible to end up with a negative tally if you have MINUS Cards.
+BE AWARE: Even if you win the round, it’s possible to end up with a negative tally if you have MINUS Cards.

 (if they have any) and score just those POINTS.

-Also, regardless of your card coming from the draw pile
+Regardless of your card coming from the draw pile

 or the discard pile, you cannot intentionally